Apple finally created the world’s first great wearable. No, it’s not Apple Watch

 According to Apple, wearables accounted for as much as $10 billion of their most recent quarterly sales, up from $7.3 billion the previous year, with AirPods and AirPods Pro leading the charge.
 Apple doesn’t break out separate numbers for each of its wearable product lines, but Tim Cooke confirmed that the company is having trouble meeting demand for the Pro, due to the appeal of its smart, noise-canceling features.
 For comparison, wearables have now passed the entire Mac product line as a contributor to Apple’s topline numbers.
 Some analysts are predicting it will soon be a $100 billion-business—roughly the size of General Motors.

 I must confess to being skeptical about Apple’s latest blockbuster product (not the first time), though I find myself increasingly convinced that pretty much everyone I know will be walking around with smart, wireless audio devices in their ears by the end of 2020.
 While I still identify these earbuds with the Bluetooth Jawbones worn by businessmen in the early 2000s, my niece seems blissfully free of those dorky associations.
-Aesthetically, I am not a fan of the stumpy bug-like AirPod antennas which, unlike traditional earbuds, people tend to leave in their ears all day, even when they are not in use.
+Aesthetically, I am not a fan of the stumpy bug-like AirPod antennas, which, unlike traditional earbuds, people tend to leave in their ears all day, even when they are not in use.
 And I fear that AirPods Pro and their successors will set a new bar for high-priced disposable tech products, given the ease and frequency with which they are likely to get lost and need to be replaced.
 Not bad from a business perspective and pretty typical of Apple’s general disregard for sustainability.

 But perhaps it is time to rethink my resistance and consider the possible upside to a future where smart audio augmentations are not just ubiquitous, but culturally appropriate in a way that no other piece of wearable digital technology currently is.